-If you are considering furthering your education, then start early by asking and answering the following questions:
+Considering and choosing a graduate school program can be a daunting task.
+If you are considering furthering your education, start early by asking the following questions: